NathanE73/Blackboard/README.md

 ## Purpose

-Blackboard is an iOS Storyboard and Asset Manager written in Swift.
+Blackboard is an iOS Color, Image, and SF Symbol Asset Manager written in Swift.

 ## Requirements